 The Wellses agreed to an environmental compromise.
-Marge would once again plant wildflowers in the uninviting soil of one hillside of weeds, blackberry bushes, and volunteer trees.
+Marge would once again plant wildflowers in the uninviting hillside of weeds, blackberry bushes, and volunteer trees.
 Across Annie Lane to the west I would plant clover in bare clay spots that spread erratically over a semi-grassy field.
 Our friend Bill Conk—of accent Brooklyn, Buddhist of outlook—had scraped it flat with tractor and blade.
-Yet only partly level because it slopes to both north and west toward the invisible curving Highway 221.
-In local fashion, Bill accepted a small amount of money but all the hemlock from our dismantled deck, planks that he would repurpose as a shed.
-Afterward we had planted the area in grass—a “monoculture” to Jane–in order to make a rough yard for grandchildren and to accentuate a clearing between house and up-growing forest.
+Yet only partly level, because it slopes to both north and west toward the invisible arc of Highway 221.
+In local fashion, Bill accepted a token amount of money but all the hemlock from our dismantled deck, planks that he would repurpose as a shed.
+Afterward we had planted the area in grass—a “monoculture” to Jane–in order to make a rough yard for grandchildren and to accentuate a space between house and up-growing forest.

 Everyone who plants in this area must deal with remnants of what might be called the White Peak Mountains.
 Icy and heaven-threatening, they had cashed in over the aeons, leaving change scattered all around, coins big and small, drab and colorful.
-Obstructions to blades, seeds, and roots, stones had at least fed rock-crushers during the construction of the Blue Ridge Parkway, as Jean Thomas Schaeffer remembers.
+Obstructions to blades, seeds, and roots, these stones had at least fed rock-crushers during the construction of the Blue Ridge Parkway, as Jean Thomas Schaeffer remembers.
 “My grandma was paid a total of $100 for fifty dump-truck loads of rocks–all from her cornfield, just after harvest.
 She said it was the only time she ever ‘got something for nothing.'”
-(Raised on Songs and Stories: A Memoir of Place in the Blue Ridge.
-Floyd, VA: Harvestwood Press, 2014, p.
+(Raised on Songs and Stories, p.
 81.).

 Bill’s scraper had shoved thousands of our rocks into lateral moraines.
 Over the next couple of years, the largest ones had been plucked and hauled from the field to a line on the downhill side of the driveway as a marker and barrier for vehicles negotiating snow.
 This job once caused me to enlist two strong members of Young Life, who helped pay for summer camp with rocky currency.

 My tools were a (1) a level-head rake with twelve sturdy tines, (2) a spade, (3) a flexible rubber tub, and (4) a faded red wheelbarrow.
 Kneeling in my dirt-stained work-pants, I would rotate the head of the rake to the left and jab its left corner into the clay.
 My right hand would grasp the handle toward the front and from underneath, while my left, toward the tapered back, would grasp it from above.
-(These positions, I realized while sweeping the carport, were the opposite of those used to wield a broom.)
 To protect my generous scalp from cold, wind, or sun, I wore the cloth hat given to me by friend Tom—broad-rimmed, chin-strapped.
 To protect my knees I wore long trousers that seemed patched by brown dirt.
 I also sported yellow-orange leather gloves with reinforced palms, frequently taking off the right one so as to pluck stones more easily.Besides the sense of touch, no fewer than three others helped me do the job.